Yale-EEB723/finalproject/code.md

 ## Testing the null hypothesis
 Given that different subsets of data and clustering algorithms seem to return the same general clustering structure, is it possible that this structure is inherent to this type of data itself?
 Is this clustering structure the 'true' result given the resolution afforded by this work-flow, or is it a random pattern?

 *Null hypothesis*: The clustering pattern I have been observing so far (one big cluster + many small singleton clusters) is due to random chance.
+If so, the clustering pattern created by a random contingency matrix should match the pattern I've received in previous clustering attempts.

 The randomized data was based off the original data from the Ghost Loci Analysis and the same clustering algorithm was used.
 The below tSNE is designed to be compared to the original tSNE in the Ghost Loci Analysis section.